How to Get a Dog to Pee in a New Place

 (Read our article on marking inside the house, if you want to stop that behavior.)

-Use these easy to follow directions, whether your intended new spot is inside our outside:
+Use these easy-to-follow directions, whether your intended new spot is inside or outside:

 1. Take your dog to their new potty spot

 When it’s time for your dog to go, take them to their new potty spot, whether that be indoors or outdoors.
 Keep a positive attitude even if you’re stressed or worried about how your dog will do.
 If you don’t, your dog will pick up on this which will drive up their own anxiety.
 Since their nervousness about going is what prevents them from using new spots, you’ll obviously want to prevent this by presenting a relaxed, content demeanor to your dog.

 2. Be patient and wait for them to go potty in the new spot

 Once you’ve taken them to their new spot, it’s time to wait things out.
 Remind your dog verbally that it’s time to go potty, but don’t be pushy or forceful with your words.
 Give your dog time and allow them to sniff around and figure things out in this new area.
 They’re likely to give you resistance at least the first few times, so do your best not to give in.
 If you know your dog is particularly stubborn, make sure to allow for more time while you wait on them to figure things out.